 For the purposes of determining net pension liability, fair value of investments was used.
-Significant actuarial assumptions used in determining the actuarial liability include: (a) 7.0% investment rate of return for 2020 and 2019; (b) projected salary increases of 2.5% to 4.0% for general employees and for police and fire employees; and (c) the assumption that benefits will not increase after retirement.
+Significant actuarial assumptions used in determining the actuarial liability include: (a) 7.0% investment rate of return for 2021 and 2020; (b) projected salary increases of 2.5% to 4.0% for general employees and 2.5% to 4.5% for police and fire employees; and (c) the assumption that benefits will not increase after retirement.
 The most recent actuarial experience study was completed for the five years ended June 30, 2018.